Lone Star Sadness: Horns, Aggies form Axis of Underachievers - WHIZ News

 Beat LSU in Death Valley one week with a record-setting performance.
 Lose to Arkansas, a team that had dropped 20 straight SEC games, the next week at home.

-Mississippi State got the full Mike Leach experience in two games with its new head coach.
+Mississippi State got the full Mike Leach experience in two games with its new coach.

 Turnovers and failure to convert in the red zone doomed the Bulldogs on Saturday.
 Arkansas, unlike LSU, played mostly zone coverage against the Air Raid, “limiting” K.J.
 Costello to 313 yards passing after he went for almost double that against the Tigers.